Embeddings Explained: The Hidden Technology Powering Every AI App

 Augment the Prompt and Generate

 The quality of your RAG system is directly limited by the quality of your embeddings and your retrieval step.
 Even the best LLM cannot give a good answer if the wrong context is retrieved.
-This is why embedding model selection, chunking strategy, and hybrid search are among the most consequential engineering decisions in any RAG project.
+Embedding model selection, chunking strategy, and hybrid search are among the most consequential engineering decisions in any RAG project.

 Why RAG Beats Fine-Tuning for Most Use Cases